Volta0719/refresh-web-chrome/README.md

 # refresh-web

-An extension which is scheduled refresh of web pages to keep your pages signed in
+An extension which is scheduled refresh of web pages to view the latest operation status or keep your pages signed in